Bowery to Bagdad

 Bowery to Bagdad is a 1955 comedy film starring The Bowery Boys.
 The film was released on January 2, 1955, by Allied Artists and is the thirty-sixth film in the series.

 Plot

 Sach buys a magic lamp containing a Genie.
 A group of gangsters see the boys using the lamp and steal it.
 However, the boys had made a wish that only the Slip and Sach could request wishes from the Genie so he is unable to grant the gangsters wishes.
 The gangsters decide that if the two of them were dead then the Genie would have no choice but to obey their commands.
-The Genie has taken a liking to the boys and helps them escape, but they are transported back to Baghdad where the true master of the lamp resides, leaving Slip and Sach without any more wishes.
-The Genie, feeling sorry for them, grants them one more wish, which Sach uses to "wish I had the nerve to sock him (Slip) in the chin", which the Genie grants.
+The Genie has taken a liking to the boys and helps them escape, but they are transported to Baghdad where the rightful master of the lamp resides.
+With Slip and Sach no longer in control of the lamp, the master commands the Genie to "send them back whence they came".
+Back in their normal surroundings, the Genie reappears, feeling sorry for them, and grants them one more wish.
+Sach says, "I wish I had the nerve to sock him (Slip) in the chin," which the Genie grants.